johnwargo/google-functions-deploy/readme.md

 ## Background

-A while back, I migrated several cloud functions from Netlify to the Google Cloud platform and noticed that the Google Cloud CLI (`gcloud` command) requires that developers issue a separate deployment comment for each function deployment.
+A while back, I migrated several cloud functions from Netlify to the Google Cloud platform and noticed that the Google Cloud CLI (`gcloud` command) requires that developers issue a separate deployment command for each function deployment.

 My project had three functions and I wanted a way to deploy all three with a single command.
 In [Google Cloud Multiple Functions in a Project](https://johnwargo.com/posts/2024/google-cloud-multiple-functions/) I added some code to my project that allowed me to easily do this using [Google zx](https://github.com/google/zx) as an execution helper.